How to change your student loan servicer

 The Department of Education has been improving student loan servicing to deliver what it calls “a 21st-century customer experience.”
 This ongoing effort is known as Unified Servicing and Data Solution (USDS).

 Also, as part of the changes in recent years, three servicers exited the federal student loan servicing business altogether.
-FedLoan Servicing, Granite State, and Navient all ended their contracts.
-Loans serviced by these companies were transferred to the remaining servicers.
+FedLoan Servicing, Granite State and Navient all ended their contracts.
+Loans serviced by these companies were transferred to other federal student loan servicers.

-What to do if your loan servicer changed
+What to do if your loan servicer has changed

 If you had student loans with one of the servicing companies that left the industry over the past year and have been switched to a new servicer, or if your servicer sold your loans to a different company, it’s still important to keep all of your previous statements, tax forms and other documents.
 Store these on the cloud where you can easily access them.